MakieOrg/Makie.jl/docs/src/interaction.md

 ## Interactive Widgets

-Makie has a couple of useful interactive widgets like sliders, buttons and menus, which you can read about in the [Layoutables & Widgets](@ref) section.
+Makie has a couple of useful interactive widgets like sliders, buttons and menus, which you can read about in the [Layoutables](@ref) section.

 ## Recording Animations with Interactions